HOWZTHAT1 DELIVERS EDUCATION ON PSHE SUBJECTS & PROFESSIONAL CPD SAFEGUARDING TRAINING.

 Consultancy on developing your drug policies.

-95% of primary schools and 97% of secondary schools reported that they deliver some alcohol and drug education.
+98% of primary schools and 99% of secondary schools now deliver some form of alcohol and drug education, showing progress since 2017.

 WE DELIVER WORKSHOPS / TRAINING